nagelt/Teaching_Scripts/index.md

-Here's a list of simple interactive teaching scripts.
-Comments are welcome.
+Here is a list of simple interactive teaching scripts.
+Comments and contributions are welcome.

 A lot of the content is in German, as the material is used in lectures at a German university.

+Related publication:

+Kern, D., & Nagel, T. (2022).
+An experimental numerics approach to the terrestrial brachistochrone.
+GAMM Archive for Students, 4(1), 29–35. https://doi.org/10.14464/gammas.v4i1.512

 [Demo script](demo_script.html)